imodpasteur/ZOLA-3D/README.md

 A brief introduction of ZOLA-3D is given here.
 Please, open the [User manual - HOW TO USE ZOLA.pdf](https://github.com/imodpasteur/ZOLA-3D/blob/master/User%20manual%20-%20HOW%20TO%20USE%20ZOLA.pdf) file for an extended explanation of how to use ZOLA.

 Example of reconstructed images can be downloaded [HERE](https://github.com/imodpasteur/ZOLA-3D/releases/download/v0.1.9/DATA.zip).
+Test data can be downloaded [HERE](https://github.com/imodpasteur/ZOLA-3D/releases/download/v0.1.9/TEST-DATA.zip).

 ## Licence